 The exact cause of macular degeneration and age-related macular degeneration is not known.
-However the are risk factors such as age, family history, smoking, ethnicity, alcohol, sunlight, obesity, high blood pressure and heart disease increase the risk of developing it.
+However the are risk factors such as age, family history, smoking, ethnicity, alcohol, sunlight, obesity, high blood pressure and heart disease which increase the risk of developing it.

-In large study called “Age-Related Eye Disease Study 2” (AREDS2) it was found those people may slow their dry macular deregulation by taking these vitamins and minerals daily:
+In a large study called “Age-Related Eye Disease Study 2” (AREDS2) it was found those people may slow their dry macular deregulation by taking these vitamins and minerals daily: